What was your first exposure to Broadway and musical theater and how did it influence you?

 Favorite part of Wicked that you are not in?

 Our dancers are incredible – I love watching the dance break in Ozdust.

-You done a lot of theatre how does feel to make it to Broadway?
+You have done a lot of theatre, how does feel to make it to Broadway?

-I read you are leaving Wicked soon what do have plan next?
+You are leaving Wicked soon, what do have planned next?

 Moving home to Los Angeles and getting married!
 I’ll continue to work with my collaborators on our musical (The Giver), and hopefully find my way onto another stage or screen soon.

 You have produced shows, written and sung your own music, performed roles in movies, TV and a Broadway show; what do you find is the most challenging and/or rewarding and what would you like to do more of?